bhurwitz33/be487-fall-2023/exercises/11_taxonomy/11_taxonomy.md

 C	MISEQ-LAB244-W7:156:000000000-A80CV:1:1101:15110:2108	2109625	136|169	0:51 31989:5 2109625:7 0:39 |:| 0:5 74033:2 31989:5 1077935:1 31989:7 0:7 60890:2 0:105 2109625:1
 C	MISEQ-LAB244-W7:156:000000000-A80CV:1:1101:19558:2111	119045	251|133	0:18 1224:9 2:5 119045:4 0:181 |:| 0:99
 ```
-{: .output}

 This information may need to be clarified.
 Let us take out our cheatsheet to understand some of its components:

 |------------------------------+------------------------------------------------------------------------------|